-Antidumping; Datermination of Sales at Loss Than Fair Value
+Actidumping, Determination of Sales at Less Than Fair Value

-Information was received on July 15.
-1975, from Rockwell International, Reading, Pennsylvania, alleging that knitting machines for ladies' seamless hosiery from Italy were being sold at less than fair value within the meaning of the Antidumping Act, 1921, as amended (19 U.S.C.
-160 et seq.) (referred to in this notice as "the Act").
-On the basis of this information and subsequent preliminary investigation by the Customs Bervice, an "Antidumping Proceeding -Notice" was published in the FEDERAL REGISTER of August 15, 1975 (40 F.R.
+Information was received on July 15, 1975, from Rockwell International, Reading, Pennsylvania, alleging that knitting machines for ladies' seamless hosiery from Italy were being sold at less than fair value within the meaning of the Antidumping Act, 1921, as amended (19 U.S.C.
+160 et sec.) (referred to in this notice as "the Act").
+On the basis of this information and subsequent preliminary investigation by the Customs Service, an "Autidumping Proceeding Notice" was published in the Federal Register of August 15, 1975 (40 F.R.
 34424).

 The Secretary determined that it was inadvisable to take tentative action within the normal 6-month investigatory period.
-The investigatory period in this case was therefore extended to 9 months and a "Notice of Extension of Investigatory Period" to that effect was published in the Fireman REGISTER of February 12, 1976 (41 F.R.
+The investigatory period in this case was therefore extended to 9 months and a "Notice of Extension of Investigatory Period" to that effect was published in the FEDERAL REGISTER of Febmary 12, 1976 (41 F.R.
 6289).

-A "Withholding of Appraisement Notice" issued by the Secretary of the Treasury was published in the FEDERAL REGISTER of May 21, 1976 (41 F.R.
+A "Withholding of Appraisement Notice" issued by the Secretary of the Treasury was published in the Federal REGISTER Of May 21, 1976 (41 F.R.
 20899).

-DETERMINATION OF SALUS AT LESS THAN FAIR VALUE
+DETERMINATION OF SALES AT LESS THAN FAIR VALUE

-I hereby determine that, for the reasons stated below, knitting machines for ladies' seamless hostery from Italy are being, or are likely to be, sold at less than fair value within the meaning of section 201(a) of the Act (19 U.S.C.
-160 (a)).
+I hereby determine that, for the reasons stated below, knitting machines for ladice' seamless hosiery from Italy are being, or are likely to be, sold at less than fair value within the meaning of scetton 201(a) of the Act (19 U.S.C.
+160 (a)), a.
+Scope of the Investigation.
+It aplaurs that 95 percent of imports of the subject merchandise from Italy were manufactured by either Billi-Matec, S.p.A., Florence, Italy, or DiLonati Francesco & Figli, S.N.C., Brescia, Italy.
+Therefore, the investigation was limited to these two manufacturers.